MCP Gateway / Governed Ingress

 Proof-oriented capabilities.

-• Accepts existing MCP clients while adding a governed envelope around tool results.
+• Accepts existing MCP clients and returns Runtime-emitted, receipt-backed responses in a governed envelope.

 • Binds tenant_id and actor_id through JWT or API-key identity before execution proceeds.

-• Routes every tool call through Decide before Execute so authorization precedes effects.
+• Routes every tool call through Decide before Execute so authorization precedes effects — the policy decision is owned by Runtime.

 What It Is Not